On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

-As shown in Fig.~\ref{fig:Richness}, without a reservoir and for a reservoir governed by the integrable Ising model, the richness $R$ of the output model decreases exponentially in the number of accessible qubits $n_A$.
-On the other hand, the richness of the models using scrambling and chaotic Ising reservoirs saturate at some constant value.
+As shown in Fig.~\ref{fig:Richness}, without a reservoir and for a reservoir governed by the integrable Ising model, the richness $R$ of the output model decreases exponentially in the number of accessible qubits $n_{a}$.
+On the other hand, the richness of the models using {Haar random} and chaotic Ising reservoirs saturate at a constant value close to $1$.
 Notably, the chaotic Ising model leads to same richness $R$ as a Haar random reservoir.